Dominique Anglade: Early life and education

 Anglade was born in Montreal to Georges and Mireille Neptune Anglade.
 Georges Anglade was a founder of the Université du Québec and a longtime geography professor there, as well as a special advisor to Haitian presidents Jean-Bertrand Aristide and René Préval.
 Mireille Neptune Anglade completed a PhD in economics and worked for NATO monitoring women's rights in Haiti.

-Dominique Anglade spent much of her youth in Haiti, but returned to Canada to attend university.

-Anglade holds an MBA from HEC Montréal and a Bachelor of Industrial Engineering from the École Polytechnique de Montréal.
+Anglade spent much of her youth in Haiti, but returned to Canada to attend university.
+She holds an MBA from HEC Montréal and a Bachelor of Industrial Engineering from the École Polytechnique de Montréal.
 Before she entered politics, Anglade worked for the consulting firm McKinsey & Company in Montreal.

 Political career

 Coalition Avenir Québec

 Anglade was formerly associated with the Coalition Avenir Québec.
 She ran as the CAQ candidate in Fabre in the 2012 election, losing to Liberal Gilles Ouimet.
 She served as the president of the CAQ from 2012 to 2013.
-She left that position to become CEO of Montreal International.
+She left that position to become CEO of Montréal International.

 Quebec Liberal Party

 In 2015, Anglade joined the Quebec Liberal Party, and stood as their candidate in a by-election for Saint-Henri–Sainte-Anne.
 She explained her political shift by citing objections to the CAQ's positions on ethnic identity and immigration.
 She was elected on November 9.

-Anglade served in the cabinet of Philippe Couillard as the Minister of Economic Development, Innovation and Export Trade from 2016 to 2018.
-This made Anglade the first person of Haitian descent to exercise a ministerial function in Canada and the second woman in Canada.
+Anglade served in the cabinet of Philippe Couillard as the minister of economic development, innovation and export trade from 2016 to 2018.
+This made Anglade the first person of Haitian descent, and the second black woman, to exercise a ministerial function in Quebec.
 In 2017, Anglade was named Deputy Premier of Quebec, holding that office until the Liberal government's defeat in the 2018 election.

 On June 27, 2019, following the departure of Philippe Couillard as party leader, Anglade announced her candidacy for the 2020 Quebec Liberal Party leadership election.
 She ran on a platform of returning the party to the Quebec nationalism within a framework of federalism associated with previous leaders Robert Bourassa and Jean Lesage.
 She also emphasized expanding the support base of the PLQ beyond Montreal, since the 2018 defeat of the Liberal Party was largely attributed to an overwhelming rejection by voters who lived outside of Montreal.
 To that end, she campaigned on a Charter of Regions that made dozens of specific commitments to communities across the province.